Monument was a colder place

-Written nearly 10 years ago, this piece visits with historical figures Wilbur Fulker and Bob Kuhlmann.
+Written more than 10 years ago, this piece visits with historical figures Wilbur Fulker and Bob Kuhlmann.
 Both, unfortunately are no longer with us, but their memories of Monument Ice Harvest live on, in local art, history and spirit.

 By most accounts, Monument was a much colder place during the early part of the last century.
 Because of that, it was prime territory for the ice business.

 “In ice harvest days, winters were COLD,” wrote Lucille Lavelett in her 1975 history, “Through the Years, at Monument, Colorado.”

 “From the first of November, Monument could always plan on the weather to range from 10 to 20 below zero every night until the first of February and the ground to be completely covered with snow all winter.
 The lake would freeze over and stay frozen,” according to Lavelett.